 In large organizations, many different people are responsible for updating, creating, and deleting data in spreadsheets.
 Each time a spreadsheet is changed, there is a risk of losing the integrity of the data because of the number of cell references and relationships between each data item in the spreadsheet (and among many different spreadsheets).
 It is very difficult to maintain proper audit controls, change management, transparency, and accuracy when spreadsheets are used as the foundation for corporate reports and analytics.

-- By creating a system of record of the names of the people and the data that they steward.
+- Create a system of record of the names of the people and the data that they steward.

-- By writing the steward responsibilities into their job descriptions.
+- Write the steward responsibilities into their job descriptions.

-- By evaluating the people on their executed ability to be responsible for the data.2
+- Evaluate the people on their executed ability to be responsible for the data.

 Through user responsibilities and security in EBS, there is some accountability as well as some record of when the data was updated and by whom.
 Once the data is moved outside the “secure” environment, it is very difficult to maintain accurate records and almost impossible to validate the accuracy of the resulting data.